The Human Saint is Bored, so I was Summoned to Another World Vol. 4

 “Sir Kuro, I can see some imperial legionnaires marching with a flaming ram outside.”

-“Well, I guess, we’re going to make a stand here, then.”
-I picked up a spear and a shield.
+“Well, I guess, we’re going to make a stand here,” I picked up a spear and a shield.
 Though the shield was quite heavy, I’d rather go down with it than let these bastards kill me easily.

 Taking it as an encouragement, the royal knights took up positions on the passage that led to the basement kitchen.
 Using their lances for spears, I had them form a human wall that blocked the choke point.
 In case that the enemy broke through, and we hadn’t found the escape route just yet, we’ll hold off their assaults so that the people below would have a few more seconds to search.